-Also, in this manual's examples, the Mitsubishi MELSEC-AnA Series PLC is used whenever possible, connected in a one-to-one relationship with a GP.
+Also, in this manual's examples, the Mitsubishi MELSEC-AnA Series PLC is referred, whenever possible, as a point-to-point connection.

-<Note>
+- <Note>

-- 1) It is forbidden to copy the contents of this manual, in whole or in part, except for the user's personal use, without the express permission of Digital Electronics Corporation of Japan. - 2) The information provided in this manual is subject to change without notice. - 3) This manual has been written with care and attention to detail; however, should you find any errors or omissions, please contact Digital and inform them of your findings. - 4) Please be aware that Digital shall not be held liable by the user for any damages, losses, or third party claims arising from any uses of this product.
+- 1) It is forbidden to copy the contents of this manual, in whole or in part, except for the user's personal use, without the express permission of Digital Electronics Corporation of Japan. - 2) The information provided in this manual is subject to change without notice. - 3) This manual has been written with care and attention to detail; however, should you find any errors or omissions, please contact Digital Electronics Corporation and inform them of your findings. - 4) Please be aware that Digital Electronics Corporation shall not be held liable by the user for any damages, losses, or third party claims arising from any uses of this product.